Woodside Field Guide

-She has started to to really know the plants and animals of the lower Connecticut River Valley, where (when not traveling to the mountains or the occasional reporting trip) she leads a simple but intense life of work, hiking, trail running, caring for her poodle, Talley, growing vegetables and blueberries, and attending St. John’s Episcopal Church in Essex.
+I have begun to recognize and even know the plants and animals of the lower Connecticut River Valley, where (when not traveling to the mountains or the occasional reporting trip) I lead a simple but intense life of work, hiking, trail running, caring for my poodle, Talley, growing vegetables and blueberries, and attending St. John’s Episcopal Church in Essex.
 My husband and I have been married since Ronald Reagan was in the White House.
-Cold nights find her by the wood stove at home.
+Cold nights find us by the wood stove at home.

 Observing nature while hiking or doing trail maintenance nurtures most of my new ideas for writing.
 It also just takes me out of myself and into the realm of doing.
 Americans are always in a hurry.
 When you’re hauling a rusted axel out of the woods (or asking teenagers to do it for you) you can’t hurry.
 Then you start to notice hawks.